-The Gurobi Instant Cloud Manager is designed to streamline the control of the Gurobi Optimizer on the Cloud.
-With the Gurobi Instant Cloud Manager, Gurobi manages AWS EC2 or Azure instances.
-The Instant Cloud Manager consists of the website cloud.gurobi.com and a REST APIs.
-The main function of the Instant Cloud Manager is to configure, start and stop Gurobi Cloud machines.
-No optimization model data is communicated with the Instant Cloud Manager.
+The Cloud Manager is designed to streamline the control of the Gurobi Optimizer on the Cloud.
+With the Cloud Manager, Gurobi manages AWS EC2 or Azure instances.
+The Cloud Manager consists of the website cloud.gurobi.com and a REST APIs.
+The main functions of the Cloud Manager are about configuring, controlling and monitoring Gurobi compute servers.
+No optimization model data is communicated with the Cloud Manager.

-The Gurobi client (gurobi_cl, grbtune, Gurobi library...) will first connect to the Instant Cloud Manager using the secured REST API to check the pool status and launch the machines as necessary on your behalf.
-In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to host cloud.gurobi.com
+The Gurobi client (gurobi_cl, grbtune, Gurobi library...) will first connect to the Cloud Manager using the secure REST API to check the pool status and launch the compute servers as necessary.
+In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to host cloud.gurobi.com.

-When you start a machine, you get a new EC2 or Azure instance that is not shared with any other Gurobi customers, it is always dedicated.
+When a Compute Server is started, you get a new EC2 or Azure virtual machine that is not shared with any other Gurobi customers, it is always dedicated.
+Access to each machine is authenticated with API keys and secured with end-to-end encryption.
+Machine disks are also encrypted.
 When the machine is terminated, all optimization data are discarded from memory and disk.

-The started machines are not accessible directly and passing through the region router is enforced by the internal firewall rules.
+The started machines are not accessible directly and passing through the region router is enforced.
 The client is authenticated using a machine password or an administrator password for administrative commands.
-The passwords are managed by the Instant Cloud Manager.
+The passwords are managed by the Cloud Manager.
 The diagram below summarizes the architecture with AWS.

-In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to the following hosts depending on the region:
+As shown below, each region provides a different URL address to its router.
+Clients should not hardcode IP addresses to access the region routers, and should always make sure to use the latest DNS resolution.
+In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to the following hosts depending on the region.